The Vermont Statutes Online

 (A) an existing level of service;

-(B) a state or federal standard; or
+(B) a State or federal standard; or

 (C) a standard adopted as part of a town plan or capital budget.

 (b) The amount of an impact fee used to fund a capital project shall be determined according to a formula developed under subsection (a) of this section.
-The fee shall be equal to or less than the portion of the capital cost of a capital project which will benefit or is attributable to the development and shall not include costs attributable to the operation, administration or maintenance of a capital project.
+The fee shall be equal to or less than the portion of the capital cost of a capital project that will benefit or is attributable to the development and shall not include costs attributable to the operation, administration, or maintenance of a capital project.
 The municipality may require a fee for the entire cost of a capital project that will initially be used only by the beneficiaries of the development so assessed.
 In this case, if the project will be used by beneficiaries of future development the municipality shall establish a formula consistent with the formula developed under subsection (a) of this section to require that beneficiaries of future development pay an impact fee to the owners of the development on which the impact fee has already been levied.